Mark C. Suchman

-Mark C. Suchman (born 1960) is an American sociologist, Professor in Sociology at Brown University, known for his work on Institutional theory, and particularly on "managing legitimacy."
+Mark C. Suchman (born 1960) is an American sociologist, Professor in Sociology at Purdue University, and the Executive Director of the American Bar Foundation.
+A Professor Emeritus from Brown University, Suchman is known for his work on Institutional theory, and particularly on "managing legitimacy."

 Biography

 Suchman obtained his AB in sociology at Harvard University in 1983 and his MA in sociology in 1985 at Stanford University.
 At Stanford he also obtained his PhD in sociology in 1994 with the thesis entitled "On Advice of Counsel: Law Firms and Venture Capital Funds as Information Intermediaries in the Structuration of Silicon Valley", under the supervision of W. Richard Scott.
 In addition, he holds a JD from Yale Law School (1989).